 When I was in graduate school studying art education, I never thought that I would one day make social practice art at the intersection of real estate and technology.
 But at Listings Project we have redefined what it means to have a sustainable art practice and a creative business.
 Along the way, I have developed a deep appreciation for the creative aspects of business-building; artists have a lot to learn from business people, business people have a lot to learn from artists, too.

-It’s been almost eighteen years now since I first dashed off an email to my friends asking for apartment leads.
+It’s been almost nineteen years now since I first dashed off an email to my friends asking for apartment leads.
 It is with a sense of amazement that I reflect upon how far we’ve come.
 It is a joy to see that Listings Project, the unexpected expression of my impulse to connect people, has become a way for thousands of people to find the space they need to flourish, thrive and do their own creative work.

 Feature Image by Dondre Stuetley

 Stephanie Diamond is the founder and CEO of Listings Project.
 She is also a social practice artist and a certified 5Rhythms dance teacher.
 You can learn more about her work at www.stephaniediamond.com.